 As with many other natural substances, royal jelly research on humans is limited.
 But many animal and laboratory studies support the health benefits of royal jelly.

-- Bisphenol A (BPA) breast cancer cells.
+- Royal jelly may help lessen the growth of Bisphenol A (BPA) breast cancer cells.
 In addition, a supplement (GE132+Natural) containing royal jelly, lycopene, resveratrol, ganoderma lucidum and sulforaphane was found to inhibit the growth of prostate, colon and breast cancer cells.

 - According to a study performed on Swiss Albino mice in Turkey, royal jelly can help protect the liver against damage caused by paracetamol (acetaminophen).